rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 same name as well!
 In order to be able to call each of the methods with the same name, then, we need to tell Rust which one we want to use.

-Consider the code in Listing 19-27 where we've defined two traits, `Pilot` and `Wizard`, that both have a method called `fly`.
+Consider the code in Listing 19-27 where we’ve defined two traits, `Pilot` and `Wizard`, that both have a method called `fly`.
 We then implement both traits on a type `Human` that itself already has a method named `fly` implemented on it.
 Each `fly` method does something different: